vimeo/vimeo-networking-java/README.md

 5) Then call `Authenticator.authenticateWithCodeGrant(String, VimeoCallback)` passing in the URL retrieved from `val url = intent.data.toString()` which will be supplied from the intent filter.

-**Note**: You can find an example of both stategies in [MainActivity.java of the example app](example/src/main/java/com/vimeo/example/MainActivity.kt).
+**Note**: You can find an example of both strategies in [MainActivity.kt of the example app](example/src/main/java/com/vimeo/example/MainActivity.kt).
 You can also find more information on authentication in the authentication [README](auth#readme) or in the class documentation for [Authenticator](auth/src/main/java/com/vimeo/networking2/Authenticator.kt).

 ## Requests
 With the SDK configured and authenticated, you’re ready to start making requests to the Vimeo API.